CCN-Support/CCN_Wiki/docs/source/mri.rst

 **My IRB doesn't expire.
 Do I still need to put an expiration date?**

 - Yes.
-In cases of IRBs that don't need to be renewed, CCN uses this "expiration" date as a reminder to periodically check in with the PI and be made aware of any changes.
+In cases of IRBs that were approved without need for continuing review, CCN uses this "expiration" date as a reminder to periodically check in with the PI and be made aware of any changes to the protocol, consent form, or administrative details.

 Personnel Policies